bmcclannahan/NLP-Sentiment/README.md

 ![](figs/wordclouds/wcloud_model2.png)

-# IMDB Reviews dataset Automated WordCloud Generation using NLP Models
+# NLP Models on Tweets Multi-class sentiment dataset

-Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with three labels (Pleasant, UnPleasant, Neutral). **Since the Model1 gave one of the best results, so to avoid redundancy, we only trained and evaluated Model1 on Tweets dataset.** Following graphs show Model1 training loss and training accuracy graphs first on Tweets dataset.
+Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with 3 labels (Pleasant, UnPleasant, Neutral). **Since the Model1 gave one of the best results, so to avoid redundancy, we only trained and evaluated Model1 on Tweets dataset.** Following graphs show the Model1 training loss and training accuracy graphs first on Tweets dataset.